Theory of vibrationally assisted tunneling for hydroxyl monomer flipping on Cu(110): THEORY

 \subsection{Computational details}

 The numerical calculations of the potential landscape, electronic states and \textit{e}-ph coupling were performed with the \begin{scriptsize}SIESTA\end{scriptsize}\cite{Soler2002} DFT package.
-The computations were performed with the PBE GGA functional\cite{Perdew1996} with SZP (DZP) basis set for the copper substrate (molecule), a 400 Ry cutoff energy for the real space grid integration, and $4\times3$ $k$-point sampling.
-The range of the basis orbitals for D, O and Cu are 7.0, 5.7 and 8.1 \AA respectively.
+The computations were performed with the PBE GGA functional\cite{Perdew1996} with SZP (DZP) basis set for the copper substrate (molecule), a 400 Ry cutoff energy for the real space grid integration, and $4\times3\times1$ $k$-point sampling.
+The range of the basis orbitals for D, O and Cu are 3.7, 3.0 and 4.3 \AA respectively.

-The Cu(110) substrate is modelled by $6\times3\times3$ copper atoms, where the four bottom layers are held fixed, the two top layers and the adsorbate molecule is relaxed.
-The tip part is formed by $3\times3\times 3$ fixed copper atoms, and one protruding relaxed copper atom, representing the tip.
-As the experiment is performed with the tip held slightly asymmetrically over the transition state, we place the tip over the left configuration, which is assumed to be the initial configuration throughout.
+The Cu(110) substrate is modeled by a six-layer slab with a $3\times3$ periodicity (lattice constant $a=3.64$ \AA).
+The adsorbate and two topmost Cu layers were relaxed until the residual forces were less than 0.02 eV/\AA.
+The tip part is modeled by a fixed three-layer slab with periodicity $3\times3$, and one protruding relaxed copper atom, representing the tip.
+As the experiment is performed with the tip held slightly asymmetrically over the transition state, we place the protruding tip atom over the left configuration, which is assumed to be the initial (HC) configuration throughout.
+The elastic electronic transport calculations uses the \begin{scriptsize}{TRANSIESTA}\end{scriptsize}\cite{Brandbyge2002} module, where extra layers are added to give eight(seven) layers in substrate(tip). \begin{scriptsize}{INELASTICA}\end{scriptsize}\cite{Frederiksen2007} uses the elastic transport quantities combined with a vibrational analysis to find the electronic spectral functions and \textit{e}-ph couplings (calculated with displacement $\pm0.02$ \AA of the dynamic atoms in each spatial direction) used to calculate the inelastic scattering rates $\propto\text{Tr}[\widetilde{\bold{M}}\bold{A}_a\widetilde{\bold{M}}\bold{A}_b]$.
+Along the reaction coordinate, i.e., vibrational mode rot$_z$, this gives a calculated \textit{e-h} pair damping rate ($a=b=$ substrate) $2.4\times10^{11}$ s$^{-1}$, and excitation rate ($a=$ tip, $b=$ substrate) $1.8\times10^9$ (sV)$^{-1}$ at tunneling current 5 nA in HC configuration.